Arpeggiator

 The arpeggio pattern is fully customizable:

-Key 1..Key 4 are the keys that are currently being played, Key 1 being the lowest in pitch.
-Random Key is a random pick of one of these keys.
-You can pick one (or no) key for each step.
+Key 1..Key 4 are the keys that are currently being played, with Key 1 being the lowest in pitch.
+Random Key selects a random note from the currently held keys.
+You can choose one (or no) key for each step.

 Octave Up / Octave Down can be checked to transpose the note.